eigengo/opensourcejournal/gaelyk/gaelyk.md

 Gaelyk is lightweight toolkit for creating websites in the cloud easily.
 It can power your personal blog as well as serve millions of users a day.
-Thanks to underlying Google App Engine platform it really excels in situations when you have to deal with multi tenant databases, image manipulation, geospatial or text searches.
+Thanks to the underlying Google App Engine (GAE) platform it really excels in situations when you have to deal with multi tenant databases, image manipulation, geospatial or text searches.
 Groovy as a language of choice on the other hand allows you to write less boilerplate and being more productive.